robur-coop/utcp/README.md

 ## TCP - Transmission control protocol

+ALPHA: This is still under development and not yet ready for being used.

 This repository contains a TCP stack with a pure functional core.
 Its design is close to the [HOL4 specification](https://www.cl.cam.ac.uk/~pes20/Netsem/alldoc.pdf) developed in the [Netsem](https://www.cl.cam.ac.uk/~pes20/Netsem/) project - have a look at the
 [overview paper](http://www.cl.cam.ac.uk/~pes20/Netsem/paper3.pdf) if interested.
+The [GitHub repository](https://github.com/rems-project/netsem) is the current development head - and the code in here uses the FreeBSD-CURRENT branch.
 If you find function names that are confusing, its worth to look into the NetSem specification, there may exist a rule with the same name with same behaviour.